Jesus Christ Will Return to Earth

 One does not need to be an expert in geopolitics to see that the world we live in is extremely dangerous.
 What is extraordinary about the state of our world is how fast it is changing and how nations and individuals that were considered the most dangerous just a few months ago are almost forgotten as even more dangerous situations and people have arisen to take the spotlight.

-Consider just four of the major crises and challenges the world faces today:
+Consider just four of the major crises and challenges we face today:

 - The United States continues to disintegrate into the “Disunited States” because of domestic divisions and tensions that are increasingly becoming violent.
 From racial tensions to social and political division, America seems to be more and more characterized as a house “divided against itself” (Mark 3:25).
 This comes at the same time as the U.S. seems to be increasingly at odds with other nations—mainly Russia, China and European countries.

 - Transparency International, which tracks corruption around the globe, has tracked an overall increase in corruption in nations around the world.
 This has led to millions of people being deprived of their basic human needs and could fuel the rise of populist politicians.